xylous/settle/doc/Creating notes.md

 - `settle sync --create 'My second note' --project inbox` would create a note with 'My second note' as title, but in the 'inbox' project.

+NOTE: if you specify a [project](./Projects.md) that doesn't exist yet, then it's automatically created.

 However, based on certain conditions, this operation may have three outcomes:

 - if you try to create a new note but one with the same title in the same